niuers/python/README.md

 In order to work around this issue, all os module functions that accept filenames or pathnames take arguments as str or bytes.

+## Others
+### What Is “Plain Text”?

+For anyone who deals with non-English text on a daily basis, “plain text” does not imply “ASCII.”
+The Unicode Glossary defines plain text like this:

+Computer-encoded text that consists only of a sequence of code points from a given standard, with no other formatting or structural information.

+That definition starts very well, but I don’t agree with the part after the comma.
+HTML is a great example of a plain-text format that carries formatting and structural information.
+But it’s still plain text because every byte in such a file is there to represent a text character, usually using UTF-8.
+There are no bytes with nontext meaning, as you can find in a .png or .xls document where most bytes represent packed binary values like RGB values and floating-point numbers.
+In plain text, numbers are represented as sequences of digit characters.

+I am writing this book in a plain-text format called—ironically—AsciiDoc, which is part of the toolchain of O’Reilly’s excellent Atlas book publishing platform.
+AsciiDoc source files are plain text, but they are UTF-8, not ASCII.
+Otherwise, writing this chapter would have been really painful.
+Despite the name, AsciiDoc is just great.

+The world of Unicode is constantly expanding and, at the edges, tool support is not always there.
+That’s why I had to use images for Figures 4-1, 4-3, and 4-4: not all characters I wanted to show were available in the fonts used to render the book.
+On the other hand, the Ubuntu 14.04 and OSX 10.9 terminals display them perfectly well—including the Japanese characters for the word “mojibake”: 文字化け.

+Unicode Riddles

+Imprecise qualifiers such as “often,” “most,” and “usually” seem to pop up whenever I write about Unicode normalization.
+I regret the lack of more definitive advice, but there are so many exceptions to the rules in Unicode that it is hard to be absolutely positive.

+For example, the µ (micro sign) is considered a “compatibility character” but the Ω (ohm) and Å (Ångström) symbols are not.
+The difference has practical consequences: NFC normalization—recommended for text matching—replaces the Ω (ohm) by Ω (uppercase Grek omega) and the Å (Ångström) by Å (uppercase A with ring above).
+But as a “compatibility character” the µ (micro sign) is not replaced by the visually identical μ (lowercase Greek mu), except when the stronger NFKC or NFKD normalizations are applied, and these transformations are lossy.

+I understand the µ (micro sign) is in Unicode because it appears in the latin1 encoding and replacing it with the Greek mu would break round-trip conversion.
+After all, that’s why the micro sign is a “compatibility character.”
+But if the ohm and Ångström symbols are not in Unicode for compatibility reasons, then why have them at all?
+There are already code points for the GREEK CAPITAL LETTER OMEGA and the LATIN CAPITAL LETTER A WITH RING ABOVE, which look the same and replace them on NFC normalization.
+Go figure.

+My take after many hours studying Unicode: it is hugely complex and full of special cases, reflecting the wonderful variety of human languages and the politics of industry standards.

+How Are str Represented in RAM?

+The official Python docs avoid the issue of how the code points of a str are stored in memory.
+This is, after all, an implementation detail.
+In theory, it doesn’t matter: whatever the internal representation, every str must be encoded to bytes on output.

+In memory, Python 3 stores each str as a sequence of code points using a fixed number of bytes per code point, to allow efficient direct access to any character or slice.

+Before Python 3.3, CPython could be compiled to use either 16 or 32 bits per code point in RAM; the former was a “narrow build,” and the latter a “wide build.”
+To know which you have, check the value of sys.maxunicode: 65535 implies a “narrow build” that can’t handle code points above U+FFFF transparently.
+A “wide build” doesn’t have this limitation, but consumes a lot of memory: 4 bytes per character, even while the vast majority of code points for Chinese ideographs fit in 2 bytes.
+Neither option was great, so you had to choose depending on your needs.

+Since Python 3.3, when creating a new str object, the interpreter checks the characters in it and chooses the most economic memory layout that is suitable for that particular str: if there are only characters in the latin1 range, that str will use just one byte per code point.
+Otherwise, 2 or 4 bytes per code point may be used, depending on the str.
+This is a simplification; for the full details, look up PEP 393 — Flexible String Representation.

+The flexible string representation is similar to the way the int type works in Python 3: if the integer fits in a machine word, it is stored in one machine word.
+Otherwise, the interpreter switches to a variable-length representation like that of the Python 2 long type.
+It is nice to see the spread of good ideas.